 The recent launch of the Land Cruiser Utility model reignited many people’s interest in tough, reliable and back-to-basics usefulness in an off-road vehicle.
 When it comes to utility and functionality, however, no other Land Cruiser generation can match that of the 70-series.
-This post concentrates on one particular example that has been pushed even further in that direction to become the ultimate overlander.
+This post concentrates on one particular example, the Land Cruiser Troopy, that has been pushed even further in that direction to become the ultimate overlander.

 What’s so special about the 70-series Land Cruiser?